CodingAvenue/codestop-course-php-advance/content/Sessions/Sessions.q.md

 /// type=SS, id=e6d23293-341a-475b-ae6c-66c15dd2e133, answer=[1]

 Which statement is true about the `$_SESSION` superglobal variable?

  - It is used to store and access session data.

- - It creates new or resumes a certain session.

- - It is used to destroy a specific session variable.

- - It is used to collect form data submitted through the HTTP POST method.

- - It is a way to store information state and history of user activities in a certain application using a unique session ID.

-/// type=SS, id=d0bedce5-e344-43e8-a18f-22900fbc7611, answer=[4]

-Which statement is true about the `$_POST` superglobal variable?

- - It is used to store and access session data.